robwschlegel/Intro_R_Workshop/docs/13-recap.md

     tidy data feel particularly natural.

-A Few sentences about what we intend to do

 ## The future

-Talk about advanced R options
+Talk about advanced R options...

 -R for biologists
 -R for environmental science